aglarond/sstra/README.md

 See the `--help` text for descriptions of each option.

-Call the program with a `--from` date and a list of `--stocks` and it will collect and display information about closing price movement of those stocks over the time period beginning at that date and ending today.
+Call the program with a `--from` date and a list of `--symbols` and it will collect and display information about closing price movement of those stocks over the time period beginning at that date and ending today.

-Example for retrieving the `--relative` stock price percentage change since June 1, 2020 for Microsoft, Google, Apple, Uber, and IBM:
+Example for retrieving the stock price percentage change since June 1, 2020 for Microsoft, Google, Apple, Uber, and IBM:

 ```
 $ cargo run --release -- --relative --from "2020-06-01" --stocks=MSFT,GOOG,AAPL,UBER,IBM